-We have the power to do that for sure and still we don’t really.
-Especially if you have a work place where you have to go to, it sets your frame for the day because you have to be there for 8 hours.
-So what can you do since you have to commute and it takes you almost the entire day anyway.
+We have the power to do that for sure and still, we don’t really.
+Especially if you have a workplace where you have to go to, it sets your frame for the day because you have to be there for 8 hours.
+So what can you do since you have to commute and it takes you almost the entire day anyway?

 First of all let’s not forget that the day has 24 hours, although we wouldn’t mind if it had 48, I know, I know.
 For now, we will try to settle with what we currently have.
 Of course in order to have a healthy lifestyle and in order to be able to properly function we also need sleep.
-These kind of adds up and you are left with maybe too little time on your hands.
+This kind of adds up and you are left with maybe too little time on your hands.

 My parents didn’t really have any time management knowledge.
 Due to that, during my childhood I heard too many times the excuse: “I don’t have time”.

 Somehow I was seeing that other people had time so I was quite confused.
-When years went by, I promised myself that I will make time and I will not use that excuse.
+When the years went by, I promised myself that I will make time and I will not use that excuse.